brpandey/merkel/README.md

 # Notes:
 # double letter represents inner node search keys abbreviations,
 # whose left values are <= to the search key, and right values are >
-# g is the root node with search key giraffe at height 3
+# gi is the root node with search key giraffe at height 3, with merkle hash: f92f..
 # ant is abbreviated for anteater for space
 # leaves are at height 0

-                  gi              3
+ 3                gi              3
               /       \
  2          da         wa         1
           /    \     /     \